 Destination MAHÜ 10‑18 Vienna

-The urban environmental impact of real estate and open space are comprehensively assessed, analyzed and optimized in terms of six urban challenges – climate, water, air, biodiversity, energy and costs – using 28 key performance indicators (KPIs) and 20 bonus indicators.
+Greenpass supports the district development in the Mariahilfer Straße, a highly frequented shopping street in Vienna, through assessments and optimizations during the planning and construction process in order to improve the climate resilience.
+Thereby the urban environmental impact of the project in terms of six urban challenges is analyzed – climate, water, air, biodiversity, energy and costs – using 28 key performance indicators (KPIs) and 20 bonus indicators.

 On the one hand, this enables the planning to be compared with the existing situation.
 On the other hand, the minimum and maximum climate resilience is defined by the reference scenarios and the planning can be related to this.
 In short, it shows how well the planning works in comparison and in which areas there is potential for optimization.